Bog: Distribution and extent

 Carnivorous plants, such as this Sarracenia purpurea pitcher plant of the eastern seaboard of North America, are often found in bogs.
 Capturing insects provides nitrogen and phosphorus, which are usually scarce in such conditions.

 Bogs are widely distributed in cold, temperate climes, mostly in boreal ecosystems in the Northern Hemisphere.
 The world's largest wetland is the peat bogs of the Western Siberian Lowlands in Russia, which cover more than a million square kilometres.
 Large peat bogs also occur in North America, particularly the Hudson Bay Lowland and the Mackenzie River Basin.
 They are less common in the Southern Hemisphere, with the largest being the Magellanic moorland, comprising some 44000 km2 in southern South America.
 Sphagnum bogs were widespread in northern Europe but have often been cleared and drained for agriculture.
 A paper led by Graeme T. Swindles in 2019 showed that peatlands across Europe have undergone rapid drying in recent centuries owing to human impacts including drainage, peat cutting and burning.

 A 2014 expedition leaving from Itanga village, Republic of the Congo, discovered a peat bog "as big as England" which stretches into neighboring Democratic Republic of Congo.
+Ireland's geography was once covered in boglands prior to mass deforestation during the 1800s.